kowey/GenI/doc/manual/fs.md

 two lists have different constant values for the same attribute.
 For example, unification fails on the following inputs because they have different values for the *number* attribute:

+TODO: somehow convert the LaTeX to SVGs or something friendlier

 > { cat:np\
 >  number:3\